How ISO fire ratings impact your home insurance

 What is an ISO fire rating?

-An ISO fire rating is a score provided to fire departments and insurance companies by the Insurance Services Office.
+An ISO fire rating is a score provided to fire departments and insurance companies by the Insurance Services Office (ISO).
 The score reflects how prepared a community and area is for fires.
 While it mainly focuses on the local fire departments and water supply, there are other factors that contribute to an area’s score.

-How an ISO fire rating is determined
+How is an ISO fire rating determined?

 The ISO uses the Fire Suppression Rating Schedule (FSRS) to determine community ratings.
 The FSRS is a manual that lists the most important elements of an area’s fire protection system.
 There are four categories that account for their scoring model, no matter where in the U.S. your home is located.
 Each category carries a specific weight and reflects a different aspect of fire prevention.